m-anas5/mushroom-classification/README.md

 ## Overview

-  The task is to use 22 categorical features describing physical characteristics of mushrooms, such as cap shape, color, gill size and spore print color to predict whether a mushroom is edible or poisnous (target column class).
-The dataset originally is sourced from UCI Machine Learning Repository, contains labeled examples with one column (stalk-root) missing 2480 values.
-Since this has a target column, it makes it well suited for supervised learning.
-The primary challenge lies in accurately modeling the relationships between categorical variables and ensuring the model generalizes well to unseen mushroom types.

-  The approach taken in this project formulates the problem as a binary classification task, aiming to predict whether a mushroom is edible or poisonous.
-Initial experiments were conducted using Logistic Regression and Decision Tree classifiers to evaluate performance on the dataset.
-After observing promising results with the Decision Tree model, cross-validation was applied using 4 splits to better assess its generalization and reduce the risk of overfitting.
-This comparative approach allowed for evaluating the effectiveness and interpretability of both linear and tree-based methods on categorical data.

-  Both the Logistic Regression and Decision Tree models achieved perfect classification accuracy of 100% on the mushroom dataset, correctly identifying all edible and poisonous mushrooms.
-Cross-validation using 4 folds with the Decision Tree Classifier confirmed this robustness, consistently yielding 1.0 accuracy, precision, recall, and F1-score across all folds.
-To evaluate generalization with constrained complexity, a Decision Tree with tuned hyperparameters (criterion='entropy', max_depth=3) was also tested, achieving a strong accuracy of 96.25%, indicating that even a shallow tree can perform well on this dataset while offering greater interpretability.
+This project focuses on the Mushroom Dataset from the UCI Machine Learning Repository, which contains categorical attributes describing mushrooms and classifies them as either edible or poisonous.
+The problem is approached as a binary classification task, using Logistic Regression as a baseline and Decision Tree as the primary model.
+Both models achieved 100% accuracy, indicating that the dataset is relatively simple and the features provide strong signals for classification.
+Although the results are not surprising, the project demonstrates how basic machine learning models can perform exceptionally well on clean, well-structured data.

 ## Summary of Workdone